-Here are some of our most-trusted tips for knowing, and avoiding those triggers this festive season.
+Here are some of our most-trusted tips for knowing, understanding and avoiding those triggers this festive season.

 Good quality sleep is essential for healthy skin.
 Our skin cells repair at double speed while we sleep and shut-eye also helps to regulate stress levels.
 If we’re stressed or tired, our natural defences are low and that can cause flare-ups.
 This is because the hormones affected by stress can cause the skin to slow down.
 Over time, your skin’s natural barrier won’t do its job properly and can become sensitive.
 In your diary try blocking out one evening per week in the run-up to Christmas for an early night, or restorative yoga class if you can.

 Not only is travelling in December stressful enough, flying will 100% have an effect on your skin too.
-The re-circulated, filtered air in planes is incredibly dry, and as we breathe this air our bodies become dehydrated from the inside out, and moisture is drawn out of the skin, leaving it tight and lacklustre.
+The re-circulated, filtered air in planes is incredibly dry.
+As we breathe this air, our bodies become dehydrated from the inside out.
+Moisture is drawn out of the skin, leaving it tight and lacklustre.
 This rapid dehydration is a nightmare for all skin types, but in allergy sufferers already prone to dryness it can lead to excessively itchy, cracked or flaky skin.